jzck/llcotp.com/1/17-elastic-collisions.md

+---
+title: 17-elastic-collisions
+---
+form the sum of their squares, which is unity.
+Since V10/2.20 = m2/m1, we have finally, using (16.2),
+(m2/m1) sin202+(m1/m2) sin201-2 sin O1 sin O2 cos(A1+6
+PROBLEM 2.
+Find the angular distribution of the resulting particles in the L system.
+SOLUTION.
+When vo > V, we substitute (16.6), with the plus sign of the radical, in (16.7), obtaining
+(0  .
+When vo < V, both possible relations between Oo and 0 must be taken into account.
+Since, when 0 increases, one value of Oo increases and the other decreases, the difference (not the sum) of the expressions d cos Oo with the two signs of the radical in (16.6) must be taken.
+The result is
+(0    max).
+PROBLEM 3.
+Determine the range of possible values of the angle 0 between the directions of motion of the two resulting particles in the L system.
+SOLUTION.
+The angle 0 = 01+02, where 01 and O2 are the angles defined by formula (16.5)
+(see Problem 1), and it is simplest to calculate the tangent of 0.
+A consideration of the extrema of the resulting expression gives the following ranges of 0, depending on the relative magni- tudes of V, V10 and V20 (for definiteness, we assume V20 > V10): 0 0 77 if V10
+< 0 < TT if V V V10, 0 < Oo if V > U20.
+The value of Oo is given by
+sin =
 §17.
 Elastic collisions
 A collision between two particles is said to be elastic if it involves no change in their internal state.
 Accordingly, when the law of conservation of energy